danieltjw/aifutures/README.md

 __How will Friendly AGI maintain order?__

-It will unlikely be highly punitive or focus on retribution.
-Highly punitive actions are seen as barbaric that were previously preferred due to scarcity.
+An AGI will unlikely be highly punitive or focus on retribution.
+These are seen as barbaric that were only used in the past due to our fear of scarcity.

 A less scarce environment will have less need to enforce restrictive social norms.

+In an abundant society, excessive punishment, shame and regret are seen as a waste of mental resources.

+AGI will likely require humans to compensate each other if their actions lead to the loss of autonomy for others.
+For example, if your actions reduce the autonomy of others, you will be less likely be able to use a desirable asset such as stay at a place with a good view.

 A society’s's values is reflected by how it treats its least desirable members.